 In recent years, New York State has made changes to the New York Codes, Rules and Regulations (NYCRR) relating to Parking Garages.
 This update now requires parking garage owners and managers to provide Operating Permits in conjunction with a periodic Condition Assessment every three years.
 The required assessment must be directed by a qualified professional engineer and includes an on-site inspection and submission of a report citing any evidence of deterioration, unsafe conditions or structural instability.
 Let CANY help you make sure you’re meeting the proper parking garage code requirements.

-As illustrated in the below graphic, the first round of inspection deadlines – for buildings constructed prior to Jan 1st, 1984 and those from 1984-December 31st, 2002 – have now passed.
+The first round of inspection deadlines – for buildings constructed prior to Jan 1st, 1984 and those from 1984-December 31st,2002 – have now passed.
 The final group to require their first mandated inspection concerns buildings constructed after January 1st, 2003.
 This inspection must be completed before October 1st, 2021.
-We strongly recommend performing these assessments well in advance of the coming deadlines as this may facilitate mitigation of any unsafe conditions (if applicable) in advance of submitting a report.
+We strongly recommend performing these assessments of parking garage design standards well in advance of the coming deadlines as this may facilitate mitigation of any unsafe conditions (if applicable) in advance of submitting a report.

 · Identification of any patterns of deterioration and probable causes,

 · Documentation of any unsafe conditions or issues of structural instability,

 · Options and associated timelines for remediation, including any emergency removal or securement,

 · Estimated cost for repair and maintenance if required,

 · Risk assessment of areas considered safe but in need of repair and maintenance.